Barnaba1841/shubam/README.md

 - Update physical card information → update `data/cards.json`

 You do **not** need to rebuild the website for these content updates.

-## GitHub Pages

-1. Create a GitHub repository.
-2. Upload all files and folders while keeping the same structure.
-3. Go to **Settings → Pages**.
-4. Select **Deploy from a branch**.
-5. Select your main branch and `/ (root)`.
-6. Save.

-GitHub will provide the public Pages URL.

-## Important

-The starter data contains only the actors and card structure currently supplied.
-Replace placeholder movie data with the official Shubham collection when ready.

-The site is designed so the fixed game rules and growing content remain separate.